Mesothelioma Prognosis

 The prognosis (expected outlook) for mesothelioma is 12-21 months with treatment.

-While mesothelioma is often labeled a terminal illness, some patients respond extremely well to treatment and have not just survived — but thrived — for 15 years or longer.
+While mesothelioma is a terminal illness, some patients respond extremely well to treatment and have not just survived — but thrived — for 15 years or longer.

 Knowing that long-term survival may be possible can help you maintain hope while navigating a mesothelioma diagnosis.

-Yes, your mesothelioma prognosis can absolutely improve after your initial diagnosis.
-Your overall health and how well you respond to treatment are major factors in determining whether your prognosis gets better over time.
+Yes, your mesothelioma prognosis can improve after your initial diagnosis.
+Your overall health and response to treatment are major factors in determining whether your prognosis gets better over time.

 Advances in cancer research and mesothelioma treatment have helped many patients live much longer than their doctors predicted.